All VALORANT ranks in order: Competitive ranking system explained

 What is MMR in VALORANT?

-Matchmaking Rating (MMR) is an invisible number which assesses your level of play behind the scenes.
-While it will be correlated with your in-game rank, especially in the very beginning, it will either be ahead or behind your real placement, moving you towards the ranking you really deserve.
+Matchmaking Rating (MMR) is an invisible number that assesses your level of play behind the scenes.
+While it will be correlated with your in-game rank, especially in the very beginning, it will either be ahead or behind your real placement, moving you toward the ranking you really deserve.

 Upon VALORANT's full release, Riot stated that all beta progress has been reset, suggesting that MMR was part of that.
 Anecdotally, and by the strength of the opponents we faced, this seems to be true.